wash3222/REM504-DataScience/GitHub_Practice/README.md

 2. Second list item
 Unordered lists are made by using an asterisk, plus, or minus sign at the beginning of the line
 * First unordered list item
-	+ Indent list items by adding spaces before the list symbol
+	+ Indent list items by adding a tab before the list symbol
 * Remove the spaces to unindent the list item
 ```
 Ordered lists are made by giving a number at the beginning of the line